dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 nint globals, the value may be assumed to fit in a 64-bit signed integer.

-If the value is given as `{"indirect": int}` then the value is stored in an auxiliary array that is part of the data contrat descriptor.
+If the value is given as `{"indirect": int}` then the value is stored in an auxiliary array that is part of the data contract descriptor.
 Only in-memory data descriptors may have indirect values; baseline data descriptors may not have indirect values.

 Rationale: This allows tooling to generate the in-memory data descriptor as a single constant string.
-For pointers, the address can be stored at a known offset in an in-proc array of pointers and the offset written into the constant json string.
+For pointers, the address can be stored at a known offset in an in-proc array of pointers and the offset written into the constant JSON string.

 The indirection array is not part of the data descriptor spec.
 It is expected that the data contract descriptor will include it.
 (The data contract descriptor must contain: the data